-When feeling smart or passionate, folks often do think that gives them a pass to be a strong-willed.
+When feeling smart, knowledgeable, or passionate, folks regularly do think that gives them a pass to be strong-willed.
 I’m sure I’ve done it too.

 However, this type of know-it-all behavior can be perceived as arrogant by others.
 When someone talks to me about design, art, or music, I have to choose to be happy that they’re engaging with me on a topic that I love.
 At the same time, if I’m not careful, I risk turning them off from the subject if I don’t approach these conversations with excitement toward their efforts.

-It’s no fun when we come at it as show off or expect others to be impressed.
+It’s no fun when we come at it as a show-off or expect others to be impressed.
 (Unless you do it in a way that’s mocking that character.)
 Lots of folks are completely turned off from being creative become of these types of interactions.

-What’s not my kind of fun: Guessing about the future pretend you absolutely know what will happen based on bias for a team.
+What’s not my kind of fun: Guessing about the future, pretending you absolutely know what will happen based on the bias for a team.
 Constant one-upmanship about sporty knowledge.
-I don’t generally find history fun as a subject and there’s all this history.
+I don’t generally find history fun as a subject, and there’s all this history.
 I see the appeal of storytelling and drama in sports.
 The whole culture around it is not fun.
-I find a lot of politics to be sporty and team based more than reasoning.
+I find a lot of politics to be sporty and team-based more than reasoning.

 Various online tests say that authority isn’t a stress trigger that I identify with.
 I’m pretty comfortable switching to a novice stance.
 I see myself as an eternal novice.

-Most every subject is more vast than any one human can grasp.
+Almost every subject is vaster than any one can grasp.

 Brian E. Young is a graphic designer and artist in Baltimore, MD.